Green Wave to close out week one of off-season drills on Saturday from 8-10 a.m.

 Eight new faces dot staff; Johnson retains Lichtenberger, Rollins

 Hutson reviews last week's game vs. Memphis, looks ahead to weekend ballgame at East Carolina

-Doug Lichtenberger enters his seventh season on the Tulane coaching staff but enters his second season as the assistant athletic director for football operations and recruiting for the Green Wave in 2013.
+Doug Lichtenberger enters his eighth season on the Tulane coaching staff but enters his third season as the assistant athletic director for football operations and recruiting for the Green Wave in 2014.
 Lichtenberger previously served as the tight ends coach and recruiting coordinator for the Tulane football team from 2007-2011.

 During the 2011 campaign, Lichtenberger's tight ends combined for 23 receptions for 277 yards and two touchdowns.
 Under Lichtenberger's guidance, redshirt freshman Matt Marfisi emerged as go-to target among the Wave's receiving corps after leading the tight ends with 13 receptions for 131 yards and a score.
 Lichtenberger also coached the Green Wave's offensive line during the 2011 campaign.